ndajiya/SecretSync-browser/README.md

 # Browser Dating History Export Extension

-This Chrome extension allows users to export their browser history in an encrypted format for use with the Browser Dating website.
+This Chrome extension allows users to export their browser history in an encrypted format for use with the Dating website.

 ## Features